johndoesstuff/uniblVM/README.md

 **6 = ADDAB**

-Add the values of A and B and store the result in B
+Add the values of A and B and store the result in A

 *Some form of addition is absolutely necessary for computation.*